mantidproject/mantid/docs/source/concepts/PropertiesFile.rst

 .. _Algorithm_Profiling:

-See :doc:`algorithm profiling <mantid-dev:AlgorithmProfiler>` for more details.
+See :doc:`algorithm profiling <mantid-dev:AlgorithmProfiler>` for more details on using mantid profiler.

 +---------------------------------+------------------------------------------------------------------+---------------------------+
 |Property                         |Description                                                       |Example value              |